Working with files and directories

 $ cat 829-0.txt

-The terminal window erupts and the whole book cascades by (it is printed to your terminal).
-Great, but we can’t really make any sense of that amount of text.
+The terminal window erupts and the whole book cascades by (it is printed to your terminal), leaving us with a new prompt and the last few lines of the book above this prompt.

 Often we just want a quick glimpse of the first or the last part of a file to